netscaler/netscaler-k8s-ingress-controller/docs/certificate-management/tls-certificates.md

 If the type parameter is not provided with the name of a certificate, then it is considered as the default (non-SNI) type.

 !!! tip "Important"
-    1. Ensure that you use this feature in cases where you want to reuse the certificates that are present on the Citrix ADC and bind them to the applications that are managed by Citrix ingress controller.
+    1. Ensure that you use this feature in cases where you want to reuse the certificates that are present on the Netscaler and bind them to the applications that are managed by Citrix ingress controller.
     1. Citrix ingress controller does not manage the life cycle of the certificates.
 That is, it does not create or delete the certificates, but only binds them to the necessary applications.

 ## TLS Section in the Ingress YAML